-17. BUSINESS SEGMENTS
+15. BUSINESS SEGMENTS

-As of December 31, 2005, the Company operates in two business segments: rental and management and network development services.
+As of December 31, 2006, the Company operates in two business segments: rental and management and network development services.
 The rental and management segment provides for the leasing and subleasing of antenna sites on multi-tenant towers and other properties for a diverse range of customers primarily in the wireless communications and broadcast industries.
 The network development services segment offers services activities that support the Company's rental and management operations and the addition of new tenants and equipment on the Company's towers, including site acquisition, zoning, permitting and structural analysis.

 The accounting policies applied in compiling segment information below are similar to those described in note 1.
 In evaluating financial performance, management focuses on segment gross margin and segment operating profit (loss).
 The Company defines segment gross margin as segment revenue less segment operating expenses excluding depreciation, amortization and accretion; selling, general, administrative and development expense; and impairments, net loss on sale of long-lived assets, restructuring and merger related expense.
 The Company defines segment operating profit as segment gross margin less selling, general, administrative and development expense attributable to the segment, excluding stock-based compensation expense and corporate expenses.
+For reporting purposes, the rental and management segment operating profit and segment gross margin also include interest income, TV Azteca, net.
 These measures of segment gross margin and segment operating profit (loss) are also before interest income, interest expense, loss on retirement of long-term obligations, other income (expense), minority interest in net earnings of subsidiaries, income (loss) on equity method investments, income taxes and discontinued operations.
-For reporting purposes, the rental and management segment includes interest income, TV Azteca, net.